Sweet Potato Gratin with Graviera

 Eggs being beaten and adding cream to them.

-In a large bowl, lightly whisk the eggs.
-Slowly pour the cream into the eggs.
-Keep whisking while pouring.
-Mix well.
-Set aside.
+1. In a large bowl, lightly whisk the eggs.
+Slowly pour in the warm cream while whisking constantly so the eggs don’t scramble.
+Mix well and set aside.

 Four images.
 One, a buttered pan.
 Two, the pan with a layer potatoes and egg, cheese, herbs, prosciutto mix.
 Three, similar layer as two.
 Four, final layer of potatoes, cheese, egg and prosciutto.

-Cover with a buttered foil sheet and bake until potatoes are tender about 40 minutes.
+4. Cover the dish with a buttered sheet of foil and bake for about 40 minutes, until the potatoes are tender when pierced with a knife.

 A half baked sweet potato au gratin before going back to the oven.